Wondering how much ground coffee per cup to use for a strong cup of coffee? Can’t figure out how much coffee you need for 4 cups or a full pot?

 For this reason, I will include ALL coffee to water ratios you might need so you don’t have to calculate them yourself.

-Coffee ratios for your drip coffee maker (coffee pot):
+Coffee ratios for your drip coffee maker in tablespoons:

-how many tablespoons of coffee for 4 cups: 20 oz water + 5 tbsp coffee
+how much coffee for 4 cups: 20 oz water + 5 tbsp coffee

-how many tablespoons of coffee for 8 cups: 40 oz water + 10 tbsp coffee
+how much coffee for 8 cups: 40 oz water + 10 tbsp coffee

-how many tablespoons of coffee for 12 cups: 60 oz water + 15 tbsp coffee
+how much coffee for 12 cups: 60 oz water + 15 tbsp coffee

 If measuring in 8 ounce cups, you will need: